 August is virtually a shutdown month for the country.
 This is Spain’s popular holiday time where everyone packs up and heads to the beach.

 Moving or buying a house in these months is very much a no-go!

-Those working in Spain and making National Insurance contributions are entitled to access public healthcare on the same basis as a Spanish nationals.
+Those working in Spain and making National Insurance contributions are entitled to access public healthcare on the same basis as a Spanish Nationals.

-Those looking to retire to Spain should note that the NHS stopped reimbursing medical costs incurred by non-working Britons under pensionable age in other European states.
+Those looking to retire to Spain should note that the NHS has stopped reimbursing medical costs incurred by non-working Britons under pensionable age in other European states.

-If you are moving to Spain from UK and relying on public transport you will find that it is generally of a very high standard.
+Luckily, you will find that it is generally of a very high standard.